-Heath Ledger, Michael Jackson, Amy Winehouse, Whitney Houston, Phillip Seymour Hoffman, and Tom Petty all had benzodiazepines in their systems when they died from drug-related overdoses.
+Heath Ledger, Michael Jackson, Amy Winehouse, Whitney Houston, Phillip Seymour Hoffman, Tom Petty, and rapper Lil Peep all had benzodiazepines in their systems when they died from drug-related overdoses.
 They are far from alone.
-The abuse of benzodiazepines (benzos), powerful medications prescribed to treat anxiety and depression, has skyrocketed over the last decade ⎼ partly due to their easy availability, and partly due to their glorification in society.
+The abuse of benzodiazepines (benzos), powerful medications prescribed to treat anxiety and depression, has skyrocketed over the last decade ⎼ partly due to their availability, and partly due to their glorification in society.

-The availability of benzodiazepine prescriptions has increased significantly.
-The worst offender is alprazolam, or Xanax, which was prescribed more than 48 million times in 2013.
-Simple searches on sites like Reddit reveal “how to” guides for obtaining a prescription from a doctor.
+The overprescription of benzodiazepines is a key factor behind the spike, with the worst offender being Xanax (alprazolam), the eight-most prescribed drug in the country.
+An average of 44 million Xanax prescriptions are written each year.
+Simple searches on sites like Reddit reveal “how-to” guides for obtaining a prescription from a doctor.
 They also reveal that drugs like Xanax are easily accessible for purchase on college campuses as well as online.

 In upper middle class suburban towns, you won’t hear moms boasting about snorting cocaine or shooting up heroin ⎼ these are hard drugs that have a strong level of stigma attached to their use.
 But benzos are another story, and the phrase “mommy needs a Xanax” doesn’t need to be whispered.
 Wine and Xanax combinations are accepted and even have Facebook fan pages dedicated to them.